List of criminal organizations in DC Comics: The Agenda

 The Agenda is an opposing organization in genetics to Project Cadmus that absorbed Darkseid's Evil Factory and is responsible for creating Match.
-The group appears to have ended with the death of their leader, Lex Luthor's ex-wife Contessa Erica Alexandra del Portenza.
+The group appears to have ended with the death of their leader, Lex Luthor's ex-wife Erica Alexandra del Portenza.
 Their first appearance was in Superboy (vol. 4) #36 (February 1997).

 A.P.E.

 Short for Allied Perpetrators of Evil, A.P.E. is a supervillain group in The New Adventures of Superman.
 First appearing in "The Men from A.P.E.", the line-up consists of Lex Luthor, Toyman, Prankster, and Warlock.
 In "A.P.E.
-Strikes Back", Luthor and Warlock get back together as A.P.E. with Brainiac as its new member.
+Strikes Back", Brainiac joins the group.

 Altered Strain

 Altered Strain was formed after the Invasion, all its known members carriers of the metagene who manifest no powers.
 They saw themselves as natural leaders, and wanted the U.S. government to find a way to turn on everyone's metagene.
-They first appear in Wonder Woman Annual #3.
+They first appeared in Wonder Woman Annual #3.

 The Americans

 Created by Dr. Jacob Krigstein, the Americans were supposed to be an American super hero group but were instead sadistic slaves of their creator.
 Only five of the dozen or so members have been named.
-Those are the Commander, Tank-Man, Storm-God, Titan, and Hornet (though, one hulking member was nicknamed Creature by Swift of The Authority).
+Those are the Commander, Tank-Man, Storm-God, Titan, and Hornet.